MileHacker Logo

 • Check a current list of Argentine public holidays.

-• Plan banking and important shopping during morning hours on weekdays.
+• Plan banking and important shopping during in the morning on weekdays.

 • Enjoy longer dinner times, as is the local custom.